 Everyone must be shown what they are doing wrong and admit that the celebrity chef knows best.
 Many owners, cooks, and staff can't believe that the food stinks, the cooks and owners do not care enough about the stuff that comes out of the kitchen to even taste of it, the staff lacks leadership, and the servers don't know the menu.
 They thought the chef was just going to come in and rearrange the furniture.
 This sometimes causes an awful lot of anger, denial, name calling, and usually (but not always) repentance.

 "So now have I become your enemy by telling you the truth?"
-Galatians 4:16 (NAB)
+Galatians 4:16 (NAB)4.
+The clean out.

 The old food is tossed out, equipment is cleaned, employees who refuse to repent are fired, owners are made to make the tough decisions.